yuanchen8911/enhancements/keps/sig-scheduling/3902-decoupled-taint-manager/README.md

 * **How can this feature be enabled / disabled in a live cluster?**
     * Enabled:  upgrade `kube-controller-manager` and` node-lifecycle-controller` and add a new `taint-manager` controller.
-    * Disabled: downgrade will revert to the previous version of `kube-controller-manager` and `node-lifeycle-controller` and remove the new added `taint-manager` .
+    * Disabled: downgrade will revert to the previous version of `kube-controller-manager` and `node-lifecycle-controller` and remove the new added `taint-manager` .
 * **Does enabling the feature change any default behavior?**
     * No, the default node-life-cycle controller and taint-manager behavior will stay the same.
 * **Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?**
     * Yes, we will need to rack back `kube-controller-manager` and `node-lifecycle-controller`.
-* **What happens if we reenable the feature if it was previously rolled back?**
+* **What happens if we re-enable the feature if it was previously rolled back?**
-    * Upgrade `kube-controller-manager` and `node-lifycle-controller` and add the new `taint-manager`.
+    * Upgrade `kube-controller-manager` and `node-lifecycle-controller` and add the new `taint-manager`.
 * **Are there any tests for feature enablement/disablement?**
     * Planned for Alpha release